How To Get Into Menlo School: Your Ultimate Admissions Guide

 Transcript

-But what if your transcript is not that great?
 If you begin your private school admissions consulting early, our tutors and academic coaches will help you improve your grades to make sure you meet the requirements.
-We offer diagnostic tests and tutoring for different subjects which can be done in-person or online.
-But because we know that improving your grades will not guarantee your success, we offer a more holistic approach through academic coaching where we teach students time management, organizational skills, note-taking skills, study skills, test-taking skills, and writing and reading strategies to make them capable of undertaking challenging tasks and performing well in class.
+We offer diagnostic tests and tutoring for various subjects, available in-person or online.
+But because we know that improving your grades will not guarantee your success, we offer a more holistic approach through academic coaching, where we teach students time management, organizational skills, note-taking skills, study skills, test-taking skills, and writing and reading strategies to make them capable of undertaking challenging tasks and performing well in class.

 Admissions Interview